CryptoMonzt0r/neodash-testing/doc/build-osx.md

 neodashd/neodash-cli binaries are not included in the Neodash-Qt.app bundle.

-If you are building `neodashd` or `NeoDash Core` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `neodashd` or `Neodash Core` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: